fsvreddit/modmail-userinfo/README.md

 For earlier versions, please see the [full changelog](https://github.com/fsvreddit/modmail-userinfo/blob/main/changelog.md).

+### v1.8.1

+* Prevent a rare situation where a summary may send automatically in response to a later message in the conversation

 ### v1.8.0

 * Add option to include recent mod log entries in output